 Department - your department, school, or program may place a hold on your record for a variety of reasons, including required advising prior to registration.
 Contact your department for assistance.
 Delays in seeking advising in order to registrar are not acceptable grounds for waiving late registration fees.

 Out of Time - you have exceeded your time to degree and may not register for classes beginning the semester indicated in this hold.
 Note that you are out of time as of the first day of the semester indicated in the hold.
 Well before the registration period begins, complete the form and process to extend your time to degree.
 If you are unable to enroll by the registration deadline, you may experience interruptions in library and student services as well as be subject to the late registration fee.
-Delays in processing your out of time status are not acceptable grounds for waiving late registration fees.
+Late registration fees apply.

 Past Due Balance - you have an outstanding balance on your student account from a previous semester.
 View your bill on the student portal and contact Student Accounts at (909) 607-2613 or firstname.lastname@example.org.
 Delays in resolving past due balances are not acceptable grounds for waiving late registration or late payment fees.